thruthesky/firelibrary-app/README.md

 * `Action Methods` are defined in providers and are handling/manipulating with `Firebase`.
  * Some of `Action Methods` are `Category::create()`, `Category::edit()`, etc.

-## Client Side Coding Limitation
+## Client Side Coding Limitation and PUBLIC META DATA

 * For CRUD by the admin, owner, guest has no problem if they do it on their own documents(data).

-* But if there is any document or any property that should be edited by every one, That's a problem.
+* But if there is a property that should be edited by every one, That's a problem.
  * Let's say, when a user reads a post, the docuemnt must count number of views.
   * It can be done in Client side increasing 1 of the property.
   * But what if the user increases 999 instead of 1?
-  * `Firebase config` keys are open.
-And they can do whatever if the permission is open to public.
+  * `Firebase access config` keys are open to public.
+And they can do whatever if the permission of the document is open to public.

-* For `Like` and `Dislike`.
+### Post like and dislike
 * When a user clicks on `Like`, the app can `add` who liked the post on `posts/{post-id}/likes/{uid}`.
 And when he `Un-Like` it, the app can `delete` it.
 This is the same on `Dislike` and `Un-Dislike`.
- * But the app still needs how many users liked/disliked the post.
+* But the app still needs to count how many users liked/disliked on the post.
+* If the post has a property of `numberOfLikes`, then the post must be open to public to update it when a user `like`.
+* So, this is going to be a security problem since the post is open to public, anyone can delete it.
+* We put this kind of public metadata on a collection named `public_metadata` under the post document.
+* And when a user does `like`/`dislike`, it will get the whole likes/dislikes and count it and update it on `public_metadata`.
+Thi is very inefficient so, if it rechease more than 500 likes or dislikes, it stops updating it.

+### Post
+* We will set seucrity rules that
+ * User cannot post if the category does not exists.

+### Couting no of posts and comments on Category.

+* The category may need to know the number of posts/comments that belong to the category.
+* And the properties of counting posts/comemnts should be open to public.

+When a user does posting/commenting,

 ### Solution